How to Go Debt-Free in 10 Years or Less

 Creating a Budget

 Most people have never sat down to think about how they allocate their money.
 This means they've never created a budget, which is vital if you want to be debt-free.
-Uncovering how to become debt free in ten years or less starts by sitting down and create a budget.
+Uncovering how to become debt-free in ten years or less starts by sitting down and creating a budget.
 Fifty percent of your monthly income should go to your basic needs, such as food and shelter.
 You should allocate about 20 percent of your income to paying off your debt.
 The last 30 percent can be for luxuries, but if you can sacrifice some of those, then do so.

 Rethink Your Spending